 Renewable energy capacity is set to expand 50% between 2019 and 2024, led by solar energy.
-This is according to The International Energy Agency (IEA)’s ‘Renewable 2019’ report, which found that solar, wind and hydropower projects are rolling out at their fastest rate in four years.
+This is according to The International Energy Agency (IEA)’s ‘Renewable 2020’ report, which found that solar, wind and hydropower projects are rolling out at their fastest rate in four years, making for the argument that the future lies in using renewable energy.

-Renewable energy sources make up 26% of the world’s electricity today, but according to the IEA its share is expected to reach 30% by 2024.
-The resurgence follows a global slowdown last year, due to falling technology costs and rising environmental concerns.
+Renewable energy resources make up 26% of the world’s electricity today, but according to the IEA its share is expected to reach 30% by 2024.
+The resurgence follows a global slowdown in 2019, due to falling technology costs and rising environmental concerns.

-The report predicts that by 2024, the world’s solar capacity will grow by 600 GW, almost double the installed total electricity capacity of Japan.
+Renewable energy in the future is predicted that by 2024, solar capacity in the world will grow by 600 gigawatts (GW), almost double the installed total electricity capacity of Japan.
 Overall, renewable electricity is predicted to grow by 1 200 GW by 2024, the equivalent of the total electricity capacity of the US.

 The cost of solar PV-based power declined by 13% in 2018, while Carbon Tracker predicts that 72% of coal-based power will become globally unprofitable by 2040.
 The IEA report found that solar energy will account for 60% of the predicted renewable growth, primarily due to its accessibility.
 Compared with the previous six-year period, expansion of solar energy has more than doubled.
 The cost of solar power is expected to decline by 15% to 35% by 2024, spurring further growth over the second half of the decade.